Things Not to Do in Dubrovnik: 40 Local Tips to Avoid Tourist Mistakes

 Dubrovnik's history and sights are impressive, but if that's not your cup of tea, don't force it.
 There are tours for every flavour.
 Don't waste time and money on a history lesson if you'd rather shop or pose for Instagram.

-One of the most common mistakes visitors make in Dubrovnik is planning day trips to other countries before discovering what lies just beyond the city itself.
+Many visitors plan day trips to other countries before discovering what lies just beyond Dubrovnik.

 Don't Skip the Islands!